danvk/crosswalk/README.md

 of it to get static type checking.

 There are several tools for defining types that are available both at runtime and for TypeScript.
-If running `typescript-json-schema` bothers you, you might want to look into [iots][] or [zod][].
+If running `ts-json-schema-generator` bothers you, you might want to look into [iots][] or [zod][].

 **How do I keep `api.ts` and `api.schema.json` in sync?**